treeverse/lakeFS/docs/reference/rbac.md

 ---
 layout: default
-title: Role Based Access Control (RBAC)
+title: Role-Based Access Control (RBAC)
 description: This section covers authorization (using RBAC) of your lakeFS server.
 parent: Reference
 nav_order: 65
 has_children: false
+redirect_from:
+  - /reference/authorization.html
 ---

-# Role Based Access Control (RBAC)
+# Role-Based Access Control (RBAC)
 {: .no_toc }

+{: .note}
+> RBAC is only available when lakeFS is configured with a [remote authenticator](remote-authenticator.html). <br/>[lakeFS cloud](https://lakefs.cloud) is a scalable and fully-managed lakeFS service which includes this remote authenticator functionality and is also SOC 2 compliant.<br/>
+> If you do not want to use RBAC then a simpler [ACL-based authorization mechanism](access-control-lists.html) is available.

 {% include toc.html %}

-{: .note}
-> RBAC is only available in [lakeFS cloud](https://lakefs.cloud).
-This scalable fully-managed lakeFS service is also SOC 2 compliant.<br/>
-> A simpler ACL-based authorization mechanism is planned for open-source lakeFS.
-For more details see [this announcement](/posts/security_update.html).

 ## RBAC Model